Geographic Connection to Pennsylvania: Radnor, Delaware County

-On August 16, 1967, Kelly Corrigan was born to George and Mary Corrigan in Radnor, Pennsylvania.
+Nonfiction author Kelly Corrigan was born to George and Mary Corrigan in Radnor, Pennsylvania.
 She worked for non-profit organizations for many years.
-After receiving her breast cancer diagnosis and learning of her father's bladder cancer diagnosis, Corrigan wrote the New York Times bestselling memoir The Middle Place, soon followed by her second memoir, Lift.
+After receiving her breast cancer diagnosis and learning of her father's bladder cancer diagnosis, Corrigan wrote the New York Times bestselling memoir The Middle Place, soon followed by several other memoirs.
 She currently lives in San Francisco, California, with her husband and two daughters, where she continues to advocate for cancer awareness and works as a writer.
+Read more here.

 Kelly Corrigan was born on August 16, 1967, in Radnor, Pennsylvania, to George and Mary Corrigan.
 Corrigan attended Radnor High School, located near Philadelphia, where she learned about true scholarship.
 After graduation, she continued her education at the University of Richmond, earning her bachelor's degree.
 Corrigan then earned her Masters in Literature at San Francisco State University.
 Upon graduation, she worked in the non-profit field for ten years.
 Corrigan married Edward Lichty, and together they have two daughters, Georgia and Claire.